clemsgrs/dino/README.md

 # Self-Supervised Vision Transformers with DINO

-PyTorch implementation and pretrained models for DINO.
+PyTorch implementation and pretrained models for DINO.<br>
 For details, see **Emerging Properties in Self-Supervised Vision Transformers**.
 [[`arXiv`](https://arxiv.org/abs/2104.14294)]

 <div align="left">